AwkwardLiSFan/professional-development-2024/the-managers-path-o-reilly/NOTES.md

     - _"Determine which decisions must be made by you, which decisions should be delegated to others with more expertise, and which decisions require the whole team to resolve."_
-    - _"Write design documents
-and get feedback on them from better writers.
+    - _"Write design documents and get feedback on them from better writers.
 Write blog posts for your tech blog or your personal blog.
-Speak in team meetings, speak at meetups, and get prac- tice standing up in front of an audience."_
+Speak in team meetings, speak at meetups, and get practice standing up in front of an audience."_

+## Managing People

+- Build trust and rapport using questions for a new report
+    - How do you like to be praised, in public or in private?
+    - What is your preferred method of communication for serious feedback?
+Do you prefer to get such feedback in writing so you have time to digest it, or are you comfortable with less formal verbal feedback?
+    - Do you have any clear career goals that I should know about so I can help you achieve them?
+- Create a 30/60/90 day plan
+    - Can help detect mishires quickly
+    - Create realistic milestones based on prior hires, the current state of your technology and project, and the level of the person coming in
+- _"A best practice in many engineering teams is to create a set of onboarding documents that are edited by every new hire as he gets up to speed"_
+- Communicate working style and expectations around frequency of check-ins, deliverables etc.
+- Get as much feedback as you can from the new hire in the first 90 days on established processes and potential improvements
+- Schedule weekly 1-on-1s.
+Some questions to consider which can alter the frequency:
+    - How often do you interact with this person offhand during the week?
+    - How much coaching does this person need?
+    - How much does this person push information up to you?
+    - How stable or unstable are things in the team or the company?
+- 1-on-1s can be of many types: formal to-do lists for discussion, informal catch-ups, occasional feedback / coaching sessions, and progress updates for managers of managers
+- For each person you manage, maintain a running shared document of notes, takeaways, and to-dos from your 1-1s.
+- Practical advice for delegating
+    - Ensure team has valid goals to measure success against, use these to understand what details are important to dig into
+    - Look at the version control systems or tickets for information, subscribe to any available alerts and examine the metrics
+    - Different details are the priority at different project stages (good system design and goal-setting at first, progress details towards the end) - focus on the right detail at the right stage
+    - Establish standards for code and systems (unit test coverage, linting, review of major technical decisions)
+    - Treat openly shared information, good or bad, in a positive manner (for instance, a struggling colleague doesn't reveal this until late in the project)